License proliferation: Google's stance

 One year later, around 2008, the GNU General Public License 3.0 was added and strongly recommended together with the permissive Apache license, notably excluded was the AGPLv3 to reduce license proliferation.

-In 2010, Google removed these restrictions, and announced that it would allow projects to use any OSI-approved license (see OSI's stance below), but with the limitation that public domain projects are only allowed as single case decision.
+In 2010, Google removed these restrictions, and announced that it would allow projects to use any OSI-approved license (see OSI's stance below), but with the limitation that public domain projects are only allowed on a case-by-case basis.

 OSI's stance

 Open Source Initiative (OSI) maintains a list of approved licenses.
 Early in its history, the OSI contributed to license proliferation by approving vanity and non-reusable licenses.
-In 2004 an OSI License Proliferation Project was started has prepared a License Proliferation Report in 2007.
+In 2004 an OSI License Proliferation Project was started.
+It prepared a License Proliferation Report in 2007.
 The report defined classes of licenses: